 About the NJR

-'The purpose of the National Joint Registry for England, Wales, Northern Ireland and the Isle of Man is to collect high quality and relevant data about joint replacement surgery in order to provide an early warning of issues relating to patient safety.
-In a continuous drive to improve the quality of outcomes and ensure the quality and cost effectiveness of joint replacement surgery, the NJR will monitor and report on outcomes, and support and enable related research.'
+'The purpose of the National Joint Registry, which covers England, Wales, Northern Ireland, the Isle of Man and the States of Guernsey, is to collect high quality and relevant data about joint replacement surgery in order to provide an early warning of issues relating to patient safety.
+In a continuous drive to improve the quality of outcomes and ensure the quality and cost-effectiveness of joint replacement surgery, the NJR will monitor and report on outcomes, and support and enable related research.'

 - Monitor in real time the outcomes achieved by brand of prosthesis, hospital and surgeon, and highlight where these fall below an expected performance in order to allow prompt investigation and to support follow-up action.